-The Thomas Jefferson's Liberty First Spouse Gold Coin was the third release of the series created to honor the President's spouses.
+The Thomas Jefferson’s Liberty First Spouse Gold Coin (Buy on eBay) was the third release of the series created to honor the President’s spouses.
 Since Jefferson was not married while in office, the coin features an image of Liberty from a coin issued during the Presidential term.

 Following the one-day sell out of the first two releases of the series, the United States Mint lowered household ordering limits from five per option per household, to just one per option per household.
 Despite the reduced limit, the Jefferson’s Liberty Gold Coins still achieved a first day sell out.

 The obverse of the coin bears the image of Liberty originally used on the Draped Bust Half Cent, produced between 1800 and 1808.
 The obverse inscriptions include “Liberty”, “In God We Trust – 2007”, “3rd Presidency”, the dates of the Presidential term “1801-1809”, and the mint mark “W”.
 The obverse was originally designed by Robert Scot and re-sculpted by Phebe Hemphill.

 The reverse features an image of Thomas Jefferson’s monument.
 This is the final resting place of the 3rd President, which is located on the grounds of his estate in Monticello.
 The inscription from the monument is reproduced on the coin: “Here was buried Thomas Jefferson, author of the Declaration of Independence, of the statute of Virginia for religious freedom and the father of the University of Virginia.
 Born April 2, 1743, O.S.
 Died July 4, 1826.”

 Additional reverse inscriptions include “United States of America”, “E Pluribus Unum”, the denomination “$10”, and the weight and purity of the gold content “1/2 oz. .9999 Fine Gold”.
 The reverse was designed and sculpted by Charles Vickers.